 “The delegation of almost any of the applied-for strings as a new TLD label would carry some risk of collision.
 Of the 1,409 distinct applied-for strings, only 64 never appear in the TLD position in the request stream captured during the 2012 ‘Day in the Life of the Internet’ (DITL) measurement exercise, and only 18 never appear in any position.
 In the 2013 DITL stream, 42 never appear in the TLD position, and 14 never appear in any position.”

-“The designation of any applied-for string as “high risk” or “low risk” with respect to delegation as a new gTLD depends on both policy and analysis.
+“The designation of any applied-for string as ‘high risk’ or ‘low risk’ with respect to delegation as a new gTLD depends on both policy and analysis.
 This study provides quantitative data and analysis that demonstrate the likelihood of name collision for each of the applied-for strings in the current new gTLD application round and qualitative assessments of some of the potential consequences.
-Whether or not a particular string represents a delegation risk that is “high” or “low” depends on policy decisions that relate those data and assessments to the values and priorities of ICANN and its community; and as Internet behavior and practice change over time, a string that is “high risk” today may be “low risk” next year (or vice versa).”
+Whether or not a particular string represents a delegation risk that is ‘high’ or ‘low’ depends on policy decisions that relate those data and assessments to the values and priorities of ICANN and its community; and as Internet behavior and practice change over time, a string that is ‘high risk’ today may be ‘low risk’ next year (or vice versa).”

-“For a broad range of potential policy decisions, a cluster of proposed TLDs at either end of the delegation risk spectrum are likely to be recognizable as “high risk” and “low risk.”
+“For a broad range of potential policy decisions, a cluster of proposed TLDs at either end of the delegation risk spectrum are likely to be recognizable as ‘high risk’ and ‘low risk.’
 At the high end, the cluster includes the proposed TLDs that occur with at least order-of-magnitude greater frequency than any others (corp and home) and those that occur most frequently in internal X.509 public key certificates (mail and exchange in addition to corp).
 At the low end, the cluster includes all of the proposed TLDs that appear in queries to the root with lower frequency than the least-frequently queried existing TLD; using 2013 data, that would include 1114 of the 1395 proposed TLDs.”

 In summary, the Interisle study concluded that there was a risk of name collision with practically any new gTLD, but that most gTLDs would be low risk because there were few queries already being seen by the root servers for those domain names.
-A small number of TLDs are already mistakenly requested so often that it would surely cause significant disruptions to delegate them as public gTLDs.
+A small number of TLDs were already mistakenly requested so often that it would surely cause significant disruptions to delegate them as public gTLDs.

 ICANN Proposal on New gTLD Collision Risk Mitigation